luisfagundes94/foodlab/README.md

 # Foodlab (WIP)
-An Android application for browsing recipes.
+An Android application for browsing recipes given ingredients.

 Features:
 - Search recipes by ingredients